JPL-Evapotranspiration-Algorithms/colored_logging/README.md

-# colored_logging
+# `colored_logging` Python package

-formats logging messages in color
+This package is used to provide consistent logging output.